Residential phase 15th-30th August 2025. At Bwlch Corog, Dyfi Watershed, Cymru.

 FFS is trying to work in ways which are anti-extractivist; that is, FFS is trying to work in ways that oppose the assumptions of the cultures that have led us to climate change and biodiversity loss, the assumption that you can take without reciprocal obligations.

-This course is for people with strong relations to the Dyfi watershed.
+This course is for people with strong relations to the Dyfi, Rheidol, and Ystwyth watersheds.
 This is an inclusive understanding of relations.
 Refugees are most definitely welcome here.

 We favour applications from those who don’t easily gain access to filmmaking education, particularly due to financial, class, and care-related barriers.

 James Price (he/him) has conceived of and designed the FFilm School.
-James is a filmmaker-artist-scholar and has been teaching filmmaking in HE since 2009.
+James is a filmmaker-artist-scholar with BBC & Channel4 credits, and has been teaching filmmaking in HE since 2009.
 He is researching how nonfiction filmmaking education can be made fit for the future, between Aberystwyth and UWE Bristol.
 The FFilm School is part of this PhD research.

 Anne Marie Carty (she/her) is a Dyfi watershed, Welsh-speaking filmmaker, who since 1995 has been using locally-made film as triggers for community reflection, discussion and dialogue.
 Her PhD research explores community consultation and finding lower carbon filmmaking methods, trying to work carefully with both people and planet.